barthollomew/mushroom-coin/README.md

 #### Join the mushrooms (how to run)...

 Run the application using 'python app.py' after cloning.
+You may have to do 'pip install Flask' first.

 This will start a local server running on http://localhost:5000.
 You can access the web application in your browser by navigating to this URL.

 ### 🍄 The Forbidden Lore of Mushroom Coin... 🍄
 In the fantastical realm of Woodlandia, a novel currency had surfaced - the Mushroom Coin.
 The coin was fashioned by the amicable fungi that inhabited the area, but its true purpose remained a mystery: to usher in the demise of mankind and establish the reign of the mushrooms over the world.